 HMPS is a genetic condition.
 This means that the risk of polyps and cancer can be passed from generation to generation in a family.
-There is currently no specific gene that has been identified to cause HMPS.
+A specific gene causing HMPS has not yet been discovered.

 How is HMPS inherited?

 Normally, every cell has two copies of each gene: one inherited from the mother and one inherited from the father.
-HMPS is believed to follow an autosomal dominant inheritance pattern, in which a mutation (alteration) needs to happen in only one copy of the gene for the person to have an increased risk of getting that disease.
+Although a specific gene has not yet been discovered, HMPS is believed to follow an autosomal dominant inheritance pattern, in which a mutation (alteration) needs to happen in only one copy of the gene for the person to have an increased risk of getting that disease.
 This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation has a 50% chance of inheriting that mutation.
 A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.